apitestbase/apitestbase.github.io/_docs/en/properties.md

 A value defined on an environment is effective only while that environment is selected, while a value defined on the workspace is effective across all environments.
 See [Environments Management](/docs/en/environments-management#scope-environment-and-workspace) for more on environment and workspace scope.

-## Secrets
+## Named Secrets
-A secret is referenced with the same `${<Property_Name>}` syntax as a property, but its value is stored encrypted and kept out of the shared workspace.
-Secrets are defined on an environment only.
+A named secret is referenced with the same `${<Property_Name>}` syntax as a property, but its value is stored encrypted and kept out of the shared workspace.
+Named secrets are defined on an environment only.
 See [Environments Management](/docs/en/environments-management#properties-and-secrets) for how to define and store them.

 ## Implicit Properties
 These are properties dynamically created by ATB.